 UWM is known nationally as a leader in online education.
 The online computer science courses are identical to in-person courses and are taught by the same top-tier faculty.

-For fully-online students, the cost for out-of-state students is identical to the rate for in-state students, when taking only a single course.* The 2022-2023 academic year fee for one 3-credit Computer Science course is $2,799 ($933/credit) and for Computer Studies it is $2,499 ($833/credit).
+For fully-online students, the cost for out-of-state students is identical to the rate for in-state students.* The 2023-2024 academic year fee for one 3-credit Computer Science course is $2,799 ($933/credit) and for Computer Studies it is $2,499 ($833/credit).
 To get this rate, you must sign up for section 210 or 211 of an online course, where the price is shown in the Class Notes.

-(*In-state students can get an even lower rate per course, if taking multiple classes; see this page for details.)
+*In-state students can get an even lower rate; see this page for details.

 In addition to CompSci courses, the following are non-CompSci pre-approved courses eligible for Professional Track CS MS (as of 5/3/2019).